Mikegizmo/proverb-every-day/README.md

 10/5/25 - Added button for Proverb of the Day which shows the proverb that corresponds to the date.
 Next step is to create button for random popular verse.
 I will create a json file that has specific proverbs and the button click will randomize which proverb gets pulled from the json file.<br>
 10/8/25 - Added popularProverbs.js file to store popular Proverbs and importing into script.js file.
 Next step to add more verses to popularProverbs and create a button to randomly choose from the array.<br>
 10/12/25 - Added button for Random Popular Proverbs.
 The button click pulls from the popularProverbs array and display the proverb to the screen.<br>
+10/13/25 - Added buttons to bottom of the screen after user selection so that the user can choose to start over, another random proverb, or the proverb of the day.
+Next step to add functionality to the buttons.<br>